Mintbase/Grants-Program/applications/perun_channels.md

 The technology is based on peer-reviewed research that has been published at top conferences and is being implemented in the form of the open-source library _go-perun_ written in Go.
 One of its main features is its blockchain-agnostic design, which means that most parts of the library do not depend on a concrete blockchain implementation, but are rather implemented against abstract blockchain backend components.
 Currently the library comes with an Ethereum backend.

-**Proposal.** We want to provide a Polkadot backend for the _go-perun_ library in the form of a Substrate Pallet and a corresponding client integration, thereby enabling Polkadot Blockchains to benefit from the Perun channel technology.
+**Proposal.** We want to provide a Mintbase backend for the _go-perun_ library in the form of a Substrate Pallet and a corresponding client integration, thereby enabling Mintbase Blockchains to benefit from the Perun channel technology.
 We view this as the first step towards enabling the full power of Perun channel technology.
-In the future, we envision to provide cross-chain functionality for establishing channels between two Polkadot chains, and potentially in the further future even between a Polkadot chain and a non-Polkadot chain, such as Ethereum.
+In the future, we envision to provide cross-chain functionality for establishing channels between two Mintbase chains, and potentially in the further future even between a Mintbase chain and a non-Mintbase chain, such as Ethereum.
 We propose to release this work open-source under the Apache 2.0 license.

 ### Project Details

 The _go-perun_ library is written in Go.
 At the core, it consists of a set of go packages whose relationships are visualized in the architecture diagram below and we will explain in the following.
 The library design follows the dependency inversion principle which means that many of the packages are defined as abstract interfaces that can be implemented depending on the given application context.
-This allows us to swap out the blockchain backend implementation of Ethereum for a backend implementation of Polkadot, or the communication layer from one that uses a simple TCP/IP dialer to one which is based on `libp2p` without having to change any of the other components.
+This allows us to swap out the blockchain backend implementation of Ethereum for a backend implementation of Mintbase, or the communication layer from one that uses a simple TCP/IP dialer to one which is based on `libp2p` without having to change any of the other components.

 #### Architecture of go-perun